Dram Shop Injury Lawyers Serving Rhode Island

 - Credit early installation of device

 - Advertise the law during Drive Sober Get Pulled Over campaigns

 - Create an indigent fund to enable poor interlock users to have access to these devices

 - Require interlocks in all plea agreements or reductions to DUI charges

-How to Reduce Drunk Driving in Rhode Island
+How to Reduce Drunk Driving in Providence

 In order to reduce drunk driving in Rhode Island, the CDC and MADD recommend the following: